ArcturusSky/holbertonschool-low_level_programming/README.md

-This README.md will hold the template I use for every README.md for each sub-repository.
+This README.md will hold the template I used for every README.md for each directory.

 # Main subject of my README.md